Bandits Kill Policeman, Abduct District Head’s Wife, 14 Others In Zamfara

 NFL Star Benjamin Watson to Speak Out Against

 Religious Persecution, Slaughter in Nigeria

 On September 16th, NFL Star Benjamin Watson, Rep. Chris Smith, Rep. Tulsi Gabbard, Rep. Frank Wolf and John Stonestreet, will condemn the religious persecution and slaughter taking place in Nigeria at an awareness event.
 More than 90,000 innocent lives – mainly women and children – have been lost as a result of terrorist attacks throughout Nigeria since 2000, including 60,000 killed by Boko Haram and Fulani Militants in the country’s Middle Belt region.
-Meanwhile, the Nigerian government has done little – if anything – to stop the killings.

 Last month, we launched our newest campaign called Hear Their Voices.
 This campaign places attention on the tragic Silent Slaughter of innocent individuals in remote places and villages within Nigeria.

 This 8-week campaign is a way for ICON to bring attention and focus to the effects of terrorism on women and children throughout the country.
 After the brutal attacks and killings of husbands and fathers, these individuals are left to fend for themselves with little to no support from the government.

 Throughout the campaign, we have been posting articles,